rodrigo-fss/python-oam/README.md

 What 's OAM?
 ---
-Outlying Aspect Mining (OAM), can be interpreted as The task of looking for a set of characteristics (or subspaces) where a given object is different from the rest of the other objects.
+Outlying Aspect Mining (OAM), can be interpreted as "The task of looking for a set of characteristics (or subspaces) where a given object is different from the rest of the other objects."

-Something in the lines of
+Something in the lines of:

 > "OK, I know that this object is an outlier, but why exactly?"
 **OAM helps you to figure it out!**

-Defining the problem in a generic way, we consider a set of data X = {x1, x2, ..., xn} with n observations in a D-dimensional space.
-The application of OAM seeks to understand which dimensions of D make a sample of X to be considered an outlier.
+Defining the problem in a generic way, we consider a set of data *X = {x1, x2, ..., xn}* with n observations in a D-dimensional space.
+The application of OAM seeks to understand which dimensions of *D* make a sample of *X* to be considered an outlier.

-The existing OAM techniques are classified into three major groups, *Score and Search* , *Feature Selection* and *Hybrid Approach* .
+The existing OAM techniques are classified into three major groups, *Score and Search* , *Feature Selection* and *Hybrid Approach*.

-We mainly focused on the development of a **Score and Search** based toolbox so let's talk a little bit more about it
+We mainly focused on the development of a **Score and Search** based toolbox, so let's talk a little bit more about it

 Score and Search